tirnovar/Power-BI-Admin-REST-API-Connector/Readme.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/%C5%A1t%C4%9Bp%C3%A1n-re%C5%A1l-464084152/) [![Twitter](https://img.shields.io/badge/twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)](https://twitter.com/tpnRel1)

 ## Basic Info
 This connector is working with Power BI REST API.
-This API has its limitations on every call and data structure.
+This API has limitations on every call, permissions, and data structure.
 Also, this API is under continuous development, so sometimes something stops working, or a new call appears.
 Complete info about this API you can find [HERE](https://docs.microsoft.com/en-gb/rest/api/power-bi/?redirectedfrom=MSDN).

 ## Actual categories in Connector:
 **FOR ALL THESE TOPICS IS REQUIRED TO HAVE POWER ADMIN RIGHTS**